winterleitner/kontomanager-websms-client/README.md

 # Changelog

+### 03.06.2022 1.2.5
+- fix issue that caused an exception when trying to switch to a phone number that has been deactivated

 ### 20.05.2022 1.2.3
 - fix issue with package validity not being read for some packages
 - add .net6 as target framework